 Even an exotic orchid may do well in the kitchen with good but not direct afternoon light.
 Orchids like humidity, so situate them near the sink and dishwasher.

 Hanging plants are perfect for kitchens where available counter space is already being utilized.

 Peperomia is another adaptable houseplant that comes in a wide array of colors and shapes.
 They thrive in the shade and their waxy leaves help them retain water.

 Oxalis opens and closes its leaves according to changing daylight conditions.
 It will be equally happy in a shaded or sun filled area of the kitchen.

 If your foray into growing plants in the kitchen ends up being a disaster, consider some of the common flowering houseplants listed above as simply annuals that need to be renewed every so often.
-And if all else fails, there are always air plants (tillandsia), the foolproof plant that supposedly no one can kill.
+If all else fails, there are always air plants (tillandsia), the foolproof plants that supposedly no one can kill.